Workshop_11: The MLA Presentation Orientation

 Irasutoya

-1. Do your best on preparing a draft for your presentation slideshow.
-The Word document of the presentation guidelines is useful to follow while adding content and your script in notes in the PowerPoint based on synthesizing your notes.
+1. Do your best to prepare a draft for your presentation slideshow.
+The presentation guidelines’ Word document is helpful to follow while adding content and your script in notes in PowerPoint, based on synthesizing your notes.

-2. Five improved essays are due by 07/31/2023.
-You can choose the essays and the time of writing freely, but write and improve on no more than one essay each week, and try to improve your score by accepting the suggestions in the program.
+If you have not written all 5 Write & Improve essays and resubmitted them at least three times, please complete them before Workshop_14 so I can check them.
+You can choose the essays and the time of writing freely, and you can try to improve your score by accepting the suggestions in the program.

-One Comment on “Workshop_12: The MLA Presentation Orientation
+One Comment on “Workshop_11: The MLA Presentation Orientation

 1. Pingback: AEW2 Academic Essay Writing | Stacey Vye's English Education Homepage